microsoft/healthkit-on-fhir/ResearchKitOnFhir/researchKitOnFhir/README.md

 ## Adding Additional Types

-The addition of FHIR® QuestionTypes and their conversion to and from ResearchKit UI formats requires additions to func RKQuestionResponseToFHIR in RKtoFHIR.swift and func FHIRQuestionListToRKQuestions in FHIRtoRK.swift.
+The addition of FHIR QuestionTypes and their conversion to and from ResearchKit UI formats requires additions to func researchKitQuestionResponseToFhir in ResearchKitToFhir.swift and func fhirQuestionListToResearchKitQuestions in FhirToResearchKit.swift.